Real-world experience of thrombopoietin receptor agonists in pediatric immune thrombocytopenia: a report from a Chinese tertiary children’s hospital

 Patients

 Fifty-three patients diagnosed with ITP and treated with TPO-RAs were recruited for this study.
-All of them were primary ITP, and there are no cases of secondary ITP.
+All of them were primary ITP, and there were no cases of secondary ITP.
 None of the patients responded well to corticosteroids as first-line therapy, and some patients also failed to respond to other therapies, such as cyclosporin, rituximab and rapamycin.
 The patients’ demographics and baseline characteristics at the initiation of TPO-RA treatment are detailed in Table 1.
 The age distribution is shown in Figure 1.

 Table 1